ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

 If the graphics in your application is simple, i.e. consists of panels (for displaying parameters and user settings), and the human-machine interactions are implemented based on a keyboard (or a touch panel without complex touch gestures), then using Arm-2D APIs directly to design GUI applications might be an option.
 In fact, if you can figure out a way to fulfill the missing parts aforementioned, the GUI application designed with Arm-2D is not only looking good but also has an impressively low memory footprint.

-If you happen to meet the conditions above, **don't panic**, we will try our best to provide you with a easy-and-efficient development experience. **By focusing on the API usage and following the guidance** introduced in this article, **you can master the Arm-2D application design quickly**.
+If you happen to meet the conditions above, **don't panic**; we will try our best to provide you with an easy and efficient development experience. **By focusing on the API usage and following the guidance** introduced in this article, **you can master the Arm-2D application design quickly**.